pirj/noclamshell/README.md

     brew install pirj/noclamshell/noclamshell
     brew services start noclamshell

+Note that it may take several seconds for the monitors to turn off once the machine is closed.

 ## Uninstall

 In case utility didn't work as you expected, you can turn it off: